 Eating spicy foods causes your body to sweat, but doesn’t physically raise the body temperature.
 Once the skin has been dampened by sweat, it is immediately cooled by the evaporation that follows, naturally cooling the body.

 While it’s hot, consider avoiding large heavy meals and instead eat smaller meals, more frequently.
 Your body produces more heat to digest larger meals and will make you feel hotter and more sluggish, making the heat more pronounced.

-As a child you may have had a cool cloth placed on your forehead during a fever or other sickness.
+As a child, you may have had a cool cloth placed on your forehead during a fever or other sickness.
 That trick isn’t just for fevers!
-Gently chill your pulse points, particular the forehead, temples, wrists and back of the neck with cold water for immediate relief from the heat.
+Gently chill your pulse points, particularly the forehead, temples, wrists, and back of the neck with cold water for immediate relief from the heat.
 For fast relief, just hold your wrists under cold running water for about a minute.

 Reverse the Air